Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Introduction

-Our analysis covers a broad range of metrics collected for all the new papers released on every day of 2025.
-With this data, we are able to show metrics in relation to paper topics, keywords and citations.
-From each paper's title and abstract, we can track what the community has focused on and where we are headed.
-Furthermore, we collected the affiliations of all authors and show geographical distributions of the aforementioned metrics.
-With the author affiliations, we are also able to quantify how collaborative different groups, sub-fields and institutions are. \\\\ \textbf{We would like to stress that this paper is not meant to incite unhealthy competition among the community, nor is it meant to be a cheat-sheet to maximising metrics.
+We would like to stress that this paper is not meant to incite unhealthy competition among the community, nor is it meant to be a cheat-sheet to maximising metrics.
 Rather, it is an appreciation or `pat on the back' for the incredible efforts we have collectively put in to try and make sense of the Universe.
-We hope that this work reveals the many interesting statistics we would all like to know and helps us gauge what we as a community should be working towards in the long run.} \\\\ In the next section, we briefly describe the methodology for data collection as well as the metrics we chose to focus on.
-In section \ref{sec:results}, we present the results as a plethora of statistics and plots.
-Section \ref{sec:honors} is Honours and Medals, where we highlight some unconventional achievements, and finally in section \ref{sec:conclusions} we summarise these statistics in the last section.
+We hope that this work reveals the many interesting statistics we would all like to know and helps us gauge what we as a community should be working towards in the long run.